 We all need virtual tools and software products to make our remote work smoother.
 From increasing productivity to conducting virtual engagement sessions, there is a remote work tool or resource that can come in handy to make remote work more efficient.
-These resources are also useful for better team collaboration and most importantly, facilitating employee engagement.
+These resources are also helpful for better team collaboration and facilitating employee engagement.

-We keep hearing the words ‘employee engagement’ but why is it so important for businesses?
-In a nutshell, employee engagement helps retain the best people, increases productivity, reduce absenteeism and of course, it is a great company culture booster.
+We keep hearing the words ‘employee engagement,’ but why is it so crucial for businesses?
+In a nutshell, employee engagement helps retain the best people, increases productivity, reduces absenteeism and is a great company culture booster.

 So, what exactly does a company with high engagement look like?
-According to Forbes, an engaged workplace is one that's designed, first and foremost, around its company values.
-If organizations value collaboration, they’ll provide their employees with the space and technology to collaborate.
+According to Forbes, an engaged workplace is designed, first and foremost, around its company values.
+If organisations value collaboration, they’ll provide their employees with the space and technology to collaborate.

-But is remote work really here to stay?
-According to 10to8, 41% of companies worldwide already offer remote working opportunities and this number is expected to increase to 78% by 2028.
-Such figures and trends tell us how choosing the right remote tools is essential for employees since they want flexibility and transparency when it comes to their work.
-Before, we deep-dive into the best tools for remote work, let’s look at some quick tips to increase remote team engagement.
+But is remote work here to stay?
+According to 10to8, 41% of companies worldwide already offer remote working opportunities, which is expected to increase to 78% by 2028.
+Such figures and trends tell us how choosing the right remote tools is essential for employees since they want flexibility and transparency in their work.
+Before we deep-dive into the best tools for remote work, let’s look at some quick tips to increase remote team engagement.

 How to increase remote team engagement?